Hot Stocks: Don’t Speculate, Dominate!

 - The option expiration aligns with your investment horizon.

-- If the market turns unexpectedly volatile, you keep tabs on your call positions, possibly adjusting them (rolling or closing).
+- If the market turns unexpectedly volatile, you should monitor your call positions and possibly adjust them (rolling or closing).

 Through this approach, you effectively supercharge your potential gains with minimal capital outlay—turning “hot stocks to buy” into strategic holdings rather than ephemeral lottery tickets.